List of Wales national rugby union players: 1960s – present

 In 1969, three Hall of Fame members debuted for Wales; Phil Bennett, Mervyn Davies, and JPR Williams.
 Bennett played 29 Tests for Wales.
 He started out playing at fullback, but after Barry John retired, he was moved to fly-half.
 As well as representing Wales, he played eight Tests for the Lions and captained them on their 1977 tour of New Zealand.
 Mervyn Davies was known as "Merve the Swerve" and played 38 consecutive Tests for Wales between 1969 and 1976, losing only eight of them.
 After captaining Wales in his last nine appearances, Davies was forced to retire due to a brain haemorrhage.
 JPR Williams played 55 Tests for Wales between 1969 and 1981.
 Playing at fullback, he won three Five Nations Grand Slams with Wales in the 1970s, and captained Wales in 1979.
 He also toured with the British Lions in 1971 and 1974, and in 2008 a readers poll in The Telegraph voted him the greatest Lions' fullback of all time.

 Ieuan Evans played for Wales between 1987 and 1998, and in the process earned 72 Welsh caps while the nation was transcending the amateur and professional eras.
 Playing mainly on the wing, Evans scored 33 tries for Wales, a record until surpassed by Gareth Thomas in 2004.
 As well as that, he was awarded seven Lions caps from the 1989, 1993 and 1997 tours.

 In November 2008, Shane Williams and Ryan Jones became the first Welsh players to be nominated in a group of five players for the World Rugby Player of the Year award, first awarded in 2001.
 Shane Williams was duly selected as the 2008 World Rugby Player of the Year.
-Leigh Halfpenny was nominated in 2013 and Alun Wyn Jones in 2015.
+Leigh Halfpenny was nominated in 2013 and Alun Wyn Jones in 2015 and 2019.
+Upon retiring in 2023, Jones set the world record for international appearances with 158 for Wales and 12 for the British & Irish Lions.